 Blackbox vs. Whitebox: This determines what information the consultant will know at the beginning of the test.
 Blackbox means that the consultant does not have access to any information and must perform additional reconnaissance to obtain the necessary information to proceed; this type of testing is the most realistic but also the most time consuming.
 Whitebox means the tester will have complete access to any and all information they require all the way down to the source-code level meaning they spend less time performing reconnaissance and more time focused on exploiting vulnerabilities.
 Greybox is a blend of Blackbox and Whitebox and is the most cost-effective approach.

-Scheduling: As with any type of testing, there is a potential impact to the availability of the systems in scope of test during the course of penetration testing, so it is important that you discuss what time penetration testing should be executed.
+Scheduling: As with any type of testing, there is a potential impact to the availability of the systems in scope of test during penetration testing, so you must discuss what time penetration testing should be executed.
 During working hours?
 After hours?
 The answer is unique to each company and can assist with reducing the potential impact of testing.

 Get Started With Penetration Testing Today